-1. At least 18 credits (or 6 courses) are required, as outlined by the departments offering the minor.

-2. Students are required to maintain a 2.0 average in the courses counted toward the minor; no grade below a C- will be included.

-3. No course in a student's minor may be taken pass/fail.

-4. Students may not use the same course in their major department to fulfill both major and minor requirements.

-5. One-half of the courses in the minor must be taken at Siena College.

-6. Courses taken to satisfy the minor may also be used to fulfill the core.
+- 1. At least 18 credits (or 6 courses) are required, as outlined by the departments offering the minor - 2.
+Students are required to maintain a 2.0 average in the courses counted toward the minor; no grade below a C- will be included. - 3.
+No course in a student's minor may be taken pass/fail. - 4.
+Students may use up to two courses to fulfill both the major and minor requirements simultaneously unless specified in the catalog by the department or program. - 5.
+One-half of the courses in the minor must be taken at Siena College. - 6.
+Courses taken to satisfy the minor may also be used to fulfill the core.